MicrosoftDocs/win32/desktop-src/CIMWin32Prov/reset-method-in-class-cim-sensor.md

 ---
-Description: The Reset method requests a reset of the logical device.
+description: The Reset method requests a reset of the logical device.
 This method is inherited from CIM\_LogicalDevice. ms.assetid: d764986b-b512-4f38-8284-d16b1f670871 ms.tgt_platform: multiple
 title: Reset method of the CIM_Sensor class